jingjingfang/studentenrollmentapp/README.md

 3) Dashboard – Home/Main screen: The main screen/view after login should be a
 dashboard.
 The dashboard can contain information about number of enrolled students, average GPA, number of seniors, juniors and freshmen, number of courses offered etc.
-Try to be innovative with your dashboard designs.

 4) Student details: This screen will be an info screen that displays student information (first name, last name, major, year and GPA).
 You can use a table to display this info.
 Use